 You will probably be fully aware of why each provision is necessary, but just in case you need help, each document comes with very extensive explanations and advice contained in the drafting notes as well as a separate guide to editing legal document templates.

-Additionally, to help you to avoid having to consider exact words, each document provides options - you just select which option you want to preserve and delete the others.
+Additionally, to help you to avoid having to consider exact words, each template provides options - you just select which option you want to preserve and delete the others.
 This applies in particular to payment systems and working arrangements.

-An umbrella contract
+An umbrella agreement

 Treat as your standard contract or negotiate terms